Boys' Latin School of Maryland

 Boys' Latin School of Maryland is an all-boys, university-preparatory school located in Baltimore, Maryland.
 Founded in 1844, it is the oldest independent, nonsectarian secondary school in the state of Maryland.
 The school is divided into Lower, Middle and Upper Schools.
 There are approximately 640 students in kindergarten through twelfth grades.

 History

 Boys' Latin was founded in 1844 by Evert Marsh Topping, a former classics professor from Princeton University.
 The school was located in a downtown housing project (on Brevard Street) until the late 1950s, when its site was selected as part of a city-sponsored urban renewal project.
-The school relocated to its present 42 acre campus spanning Lake Avenue, on the border between Baltimore City and Baltimore County, in Roland Park, Baltimore, in the 1960s.
+The school relocated to its present 42 acre campus spanning Lake Avenue, on the border between Baltimore and Baltimore County, in Roland Park, Baltimore, in the 1960s.
 On February 11, 2020, plans were announced to add a boarding school, in conjunction with the acquisition of an additional 28 acre parcel for student housing, beginning in 2021.
-After renovations to existing structures on the newly acquired property, 40 boys will be accommodated as residents, particularly international students.
+The existing structures on the newly acquired property were renovated, providing space for up to 40 boys to be accommodated as residents, with multiple apartments for faculty and staff and on-site dining services.